A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: DL based generation

 \subsubsection{\textbf{VAE with sequential models}}

 To address problems such as traffic generators not being able to adapt to all types of protocols and not generating additional information like Signal to noise ratio (SNR) authors of ~\cite{meslet2022necstgen} developed an approach named Network Clustering Sequential Traffic Generation (NeCSTGen).
 The authors combine VAE with RNN to generate live traffic that reproduces the original behaviour at the packet, flow, and aggregate levels.
 Once the VAE projects the packet features into a latent space, where packets with similar features are clustered using a Gaussian Mixture Model (GMM).
 The RNN is then employed to ensure coherence between consecutive packets within the same flow by learning and generating transitions between these clusters, maintaining short-term dynamics and flow-level consistency.

-In \cite{xiao2018deep}, the authors developed LSTM-enhanced VAE to model the Quality of Service (QoS).
+In \cite{xiao2018deep}, the authors developed LSTM-enhanced VAE to model the QoS.
 The QoS inference problem is defined as inferring the exact value of QoS metrics at each moment given real-time traffic loads.
 The LSTM module is used to extract fine-grained traffic features as a condition to the VAE and the VAE module learns to reconstruct the QoS distribution from the traffic features.